zkxs/hooligan/README.md

 It just edits your
 [LocalPlayerModerations file](https://docs.vrchat.com/docs/local-vrchat-storage#localplayermoderations-file-format) to
 remove all shown avatar entries.
-This file has a .vrcset extension and contain data on players for whom you've manually shown or hidden their avatar.
+This file has a .vrcset extension and contains data on players for whom you've manually shown or hidden their avatar.

 ### What's up with the weird Steam launch option?